White-Hat-Security/White-Hat-Security.github.io/_posts/2021-02-27-Hack-The-Box:-Legacy.md

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/nineth.png "an image title")

-Let's select it and see what option are availalbe.
+Let's select it and see what option are available.

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/tenth.png "an image title")